 The history of ionospheric heating experiments started in the early days of radio, with the Luxembourg effect (Tellegen, 1933) where the modulation of a powerful radio transmitter was imparted in the ionosphere on another radio wave transmission.
 The explanation was that the powerful radio wave could heat the free electrons in the plasma which makes up the ionosphere, and thus change the properties of the medium.
-The ionosphere is the ionised_ionized_part of the upper atmosphere, extending from about 70 km to several hundred kilometres.
+The ionosphere is the ionised part of the upper atmosphere,

+- 30 extending from about 70 km to several hundred kilometres.
 By injecting high-power radio waves into this plasma it became possible to use the ionosphere as a plasma laboratory without the restriction of boundary walls which limit some laboratory plasma experiments.
 A better understanding of plasma physics was made possible as well as providing a new technique to learn more about the ionosphere itself.
-A major advance was made in the early 1970s with a heating facility in Boulder, Colorado, US, which showed a plethora of unexpected ionospheric phenomena which could be triggered by

-- in Boulder, Colorado, US, which showed a plethora of unexpected ionospheric phenomena which could be triggered by powerful high frequency (HF) waves (Radio Science, 9, 11, 1974).
+A major advance was made in the early 1970s with a heating facility in Boulder, Colorado, US, which showed a plethora of unexpected ionospheric phenomena which could be triggered by powerful high - 35 frequency (HF) waves (Radio Science, 9, 11, 1974).
 This spawned international interest especially in the Cold War era where radio communication via the ionosphere was still important and ionospheric irregularities played an increasingly important role in understanding radar echoes from natural phenomena as well as man-made objects.
-At the same time the incoherent scatterIS radar technique for measurement of ionospheric plasma properties was developing rapidly with US facilities in Arecibo7 (Puerto Rico), Millstone Hill and Chatanika7 (Alaska), and European radars in France and UK either - 2 operating or being planned.
+At the same time the incoherent scatter radar technique for measurement of ionospheric plasma properties was developing rapidly with US facilities in Arecibo, Puerto Rico, Millstone Hill and Chatanika, Alaska, and European radars in France and UK either operating or being

+- 40 planned.
 An advanced tristatic European radar was in the planning for northern Scandinavia to investigate the auroral ionosphere.
 The Max-Planck Society, one of the major scientific research organisations in Germany, was already a partner in the planning of this radar and became one of the six associates in the European Incoherent Scatter Scientific Association (EISCAT).
-Two Max Planck institutes were involved here, The Max Planck Institute for Extraterrestrial Physics

-- 45 in Garching and the Max Planck Institute for Aeronomy (MPAe) in Katlenburg-Lindau, now Max Planck Institute for Solar System Research, in Göttingen (Haerendel, 2016).
+Two Max Planck institutes were involved here, The Max Planck Institute for Extraterrestrial Physics in Garching and the Max Planck Institute for Aeronomy (MPAe) in Katlenburg-Lindau, now Max Planck Institute for Solar System - 45 Research, in Göttingen (Haerendel, 2016).
 Ian Axford, who had just been appointed as a new director of MPAe in 1974, strongly supported and influenced the development of EISCAT and suggested building an ionospheric heating facility.
 About this time similar facilities were being built near Arecibo and in the former Soviet Union, both at low to mid-latitudes.
-The MPAe had a long history in the area of HF radio research and techniques for the purpose of studying the ionosphere and - 50 upper atmosphere (e.g., Czechowsky and Rüster, 2007) such that designing and constructing a high-power HF transmitting facility was well within the competence of the institute.
+The MPAe had a long history in the area of HF radio research and techniques for the purpose of studying the ionosphere and upper atmosphere (e.g., Czechowsky and Rüster, 2007) such that designing and constructing a high-power HF transmitting - facility was well within the competence of the institute.
 With the new director (Axford) came a number of international guest researchers who helped develop the science case for an ionospheric heater as well as advised on technical issues.
 Some of these were Fred Hibberd from Australia, Jules Fejer from USA (who was also an external scientific member of MPAe) and Dick Dowden from New Zealand.
 The project was led by Prof. Peter Stubbe and Dipl.
 Phys.
-Helmut Kopka (Dipl.
-Phys. - 55 stands for the German degree of Diplom-Physiker which is approximately equivalent to a Masters degree in Physics).
+Helmut Kopka.
 Other scientists from MPAe who were closely involved with "Project Heating", as it was called, were Prof. Harry Kohl, Dr. Gerhard Rose, and Dipl.
 Phys.
 Hans Lauche.

-32 Funding, Construction and Inauguration
+2 Funding, Construction and Inauguration